VirtusLab/scala-cli/website/docs/reference/directives.md

 ### Repository

-Adds a repository for dependency resolution
+Add a repository for dependency resolution

 `using repository `_repository_